Many people visit our website searching for 60 watt LED candelabra bulbs.

 60 watt candelabra bulbs are commonly used in the ceiling fans, which are usually the primary source of lighting in a room.
 But these candelabra bulbs could be used virtually anywhere, where bright lighting is desired.

-Check out our latest 60 watt led candelabra bulbs equivalent.
+If you are looking for the brightest LED candelabra bulbs, check out our latest 60 watt led candelabra bulbs equivalent.
 These bulbs come in 5000K (daylight) color temperature, making them ideal for ceiling fan applications.
+For chandeliers we recommend light bulbs with warmer color temperature.